authlete/authlete-java-common/README.md

 #### AuthleteApi Implementation

-As a matter of fact, authlete-java-common library does NOT include any implementation of `AuthleteApi` interface.
-Therefore, you need another library that contains an implementation of `AuthleteApi` interface.
-At the time of this writing, [authlete-java-jaxrs][7] is the only such library.
+Since version 2.0, authlete-java-common library includes an implementation of `AuthleteApi` interface using `HttpURLConnection`.
+Before version 2.0, [authlete-java-jaxrs][7] which contains an implementation of `AuthleteApi` was additionally needed.

 `AuthleteApiFactory.create()` method searches known locations for an `AuthleteApi` implementation and loads one using reflection.
 The reason to use reflection is to avoid depending on specific implementations (e.g. JAX-RS based implementation in authlete-java-jaxrs).

-And again, at the time of this writing, `com.authlete.jaxrs.api.AuthleteApiImpl` is the only entry in the internal list of known locations of implementation classes.
+As of this writing, known implementations of `AuthleteApi` interface are as follows.

+  1. `com.authlete.jaxrs.api.AuthleteApiImpl` (in [authlete-java-jaxrs][7])
+  2. `com.authlete.common.api.AuthleteApiImpl` (in authlete-java-common)

+`AuthleteApiFactory` checks existence of the above classes in this order.

 #### AuthleteApi Method Categories